-From school kids riding on bike paths, to the avid bicyclists on the roads, there are a lot of bike riders in The Woodlands.
+From school kids riding on bike paths, to the avid bicyclists on the roads, there are a lot of bike riders in The Woodlands and Spring.
 Unfortunately, all too often, bike riders are struck by cars.
 Even wearing a helmet and other protective gear, a bike rider may suffer severe injuries if struck by a car.
 According to the NTSA, bicyclists accounted for 2.2 percent of all traffic deaths in 2016.
 Bicyclist deaths occur most often between 6 and 9 p.m. and in urban areas.
 The vast majority of bicyclists killed are male.
 The NTSA provides these pointers to avoid bike accidents: • Ride a bike that fits you—if it’s too big, it’s harder to control the bike. • Ride a bike that works—it really doesn’t matter how well you ride if the brakes don’t work. • Wear equipment to protect you and make you more visible to others, like a bike helmet, bright clothing (during the day), reflective gear, and a white front light and red rear light and reflectors on your bike (at night, or when visibility is poor). • Ride one per seat, with both hands on the handlebars, unless signaling a turn. • Carry all items in a backpack or strapped to the back of the bike. • Tuck and tie your shoe laces and pant legs so they don’t get caught in your bike chain. • Plan your route—if driving as a vehicle on the road, choose routes with less traffic and slower speeds.
-Your safest route […]
+Your […]

 Steps to follow if you are in an auto collision